SoftUni-Internal/interactive-content/EN/08-Design-Patterns/02-Creational-Patterns.md

     // This way the class cannot be instantiated private Singleton(){}

-    //With the getInstance() method we get the only object available public static Singleton getInstance() {
+    // With the getInstance() method we get the only object available public static Singleton getInstance() {
         return instance;
     }

     public void printMessage() {
-        System.out.println("Hello, I am a singleton class");
+        System.out.println("Hello, I am a singleton class!");
     }
 }
 ```